-To pass the final inspection and receive a certificate of completion, a residential swimming pool must meet one of the following safety features pursuant to Section 515.27.
-F.S.:
+To pass the final inspection and receive a certificate of completion, a residential swimming pool must meet one of the following safety features:

 - The pool must be isolated from access to a home by an enclosure that meets the pool barrier requirement. - There must be an approved safety pool cover. - All doors and windows with direct access from the home to the pool must be equipped with an approved exit alarm system with minimum sound pressure ratings. - All doors providing direct access from the home to the pool must be equipped with a self-closing, selflatching device with the release mechanism at least 54 inches above the floor.